bnonni/basic-dApp/README.md

 # Basic dApp

 ## Purpose
 This decentralized application (dApp) uses a react frontend form to submit a plain text string and a mutation schema (supported rot13, aes-256, sha256) to the backend node/express server.
-Upon
+On submit, the frontend makes an API call to the backend passing the string and the mutation.
+The backend uses web3.js to executes a txn on a smart contract on the rinkeby blockchain.
+The smart contract simply takes in the string and schema, and emits a Broadcast event including both pieces of data.
+The API backend is listening for the Broadcast event, and on receiving it, the backend mutates the string based on the supplied schema and inserts it to the database.

 ## Know Before You Go
 Technology needed to run this app: